wikimedia/WikiContrib/docs/_build/html/_sources/Contributing.rst.txt

 Reporting bugs
 ==============

-If you find any bugs or issues in using the app.
-Feel free to report the issue `here <https://github.com/rammanoj/Contraband/>`_.
+If you find any bugs or issues while using the app.
+Feel free to report them `here <https://github.com/rammanoj/Contraband/>`_.

 If you are reporting a new issue, please provide these detials:

 1. Title (Descibe the entire issue in a single sentence).
-2. Description (Write more about the issue and the ways to reproduce it).
+2. Description (Write more about the issue).
+3. How to reproduce the issue?
 3. Provide some screen shots (if possible).